What is a Construction Manager?

 The states with the most job growth for Construction Manager are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Construction Manager
+What is the Average Salary of a Construction Manager

 Construction Managers who work in New Jersey, Delaware, or New York, make the highest salaries.